Black-Tiger-Company/CloudTiger/doc/ansible_guidelines.md

 # Ansible playbooks and roles development guidelines

-CloudTiger is bundled with a short list of embedded Ansible playbooks, located in `cloudtiger/libraries/ansible/playbooks`
+CloudTiger is bundled with a short list of embedded Ansible playbooks, located in `cloudtiger/libraries/ansible/playbooks`, and embedded Ansible roles, located i `cloudtiger/libraries/ansible/roles`

 There is also a list of standard Ansible roles from Ansible Galaxy located in `cloudtiger/libraries/ansible/requirements`

 There are several ways to develop/edit roles and playbooks for CloudTiger :

 - create/edit an embedded playbook
-- create/edit a role
+- create/edit a role, embedded or non embedded

 Prerequisites :